 Advisors are required to adhere to rules and regulations established in the Student Conduct Code.
 (See Rights and Responsibilities for guidelines on selecting an Advisor.)

-Students who wish to have the assistance of an Advisor during the hearing process must inform the presiding Judicial Officer in writing or via email at least two days prior to the scheduled date of the hearing.
-The Advisor’s role is to assist students in understanding the judicial process during hearings, and an Advisor may not address the Judicial Officer/Hearing Board or play any other role during hearings.
+Students who wish to have the assistance of an Advisor during the hearing process must inform the presiding Comduct Officer in writing or via email at least two days prior to the scheduled date of the hearing.
+The Advisor’s role is to assist students in understanding the conduct process during hearings, and an Advisor may not address the Conduct Officer/Hearing Board or play any other role during hearings.
 All communication involving Advisors must be between the Advisor and the student, and an Advisor may not appear in lieu of the student.

 Both the complainant and the respondent will have reasonable access to the evidence supporting the charge, upon request, prior to a Student Conduct Code hearing.

 Both the reporting and responding parties will have the opportunity to present evidence relevant to the alleged misconduct and to respond to the evidence against them, including the right to offer evidence and call appropriate fact (non-expert) witnesses.